leportella/hydeout/about.md

 Hey there!
 Welcome!

-Well, actually I am an oceanographer that discovered to be passionate about programming (More about this [here](http://leportella.com/2016/03/16/from-oceanographer-to-programmer.html)).
+Well, I am an oceanographer that discovered to be passionate about programming (More about this [here](http://leportella.com/2016/03/16/from-oceanographer-to-programmer.html)).

 I discovered that programming is something that I like and I can learn with a certain amount of easiness.